ProfLor/EE2-public/_sources/tutorial/Tutorial_01.md

     $$
     ```

 1. Write the following equations in matrix notation.
-The voltages U1 and U2 and the currents I1 and I2 should be represented as column vectors which are connected by a resistance or an admittance matrix (see [exercise 4.2](ref:ex42)):
+The voltages U1 and U2 and the currents I1 and I2 should be represented as column vectors which are connected by a resistance or an conductance matrix (see [exercise 4.2](ref:ex42)):

     $$
     \begin{align*}